 For pretty much my whole teen and adult life I’ve been on some sort of skincare regimen.
 From acne to dryness, I’ve had a hard time finding my balance.
 Well, about a year ago I stopped using some of the super expensive subscription style face care products and decided to go all natural.
-Since then, I cleanse with only ground oatmeal (I grind oats in the food processor, then wet them in my hand and rub until they get slippery like soap.
-It exfoliates and absorbs oil, not to mention oatmeal is generally good for skin) and I’ve been moisturizing with this DIY facial moisturizer.
+Since then, I cleanse with only ground oatmeal and I’ve been moisturizing with this DIY facial moisturizer.

-I promised myself after a few months of using this cream, that the next time I made it I would photograph the process so I could share it with you.
-Its just been SO GREAT for me that I want you all to know about it.
+I promised myself after a few months of using this face lotion recipe, that the next time I made it I would photograph the process so I could share it with you.
+It has just been SO GREAT for me that I want you all to know about it.

-This cream has only a few ingredients, no dyes, no chemical preservatives, no scents.
-Its non greasy and leaves my face feeling well moisturized.
+This face cream has only a few ingredients, no dyes, no chemical preservatives, no fragrances.
+It’s non greasy and leaves my face feeling well moisturized.
 I also use it as a primer for my makeup in the morning, and I put a little on a cotton ball to clean off stubborn eye makeup.

 And its really, really cheap.

-When I first decided to make this lotion, I started with this post from Frugally Sustainable.
+When I first decided to make this DIY face moisturizer, I started with this post from Frugally Sustainable.
 That recipe was meant for hands though, so I made some tweaks to customize it for my face.
-I cut out the cocoa butter, and added in coconut oil (great for skin, antibacterial) and grapefruit essential oil ( also good for skin clarity- plus smells delicious.)
-And I LOVE how it turned out!!
+I cut out the cocoa butter, and added in refined coconut oil (great for skin, antibacterial) and grapefruit essential oil (also good for skin clarity- plus smells delicious.)
+The result has been a great face lotion recipe that I use regularly.

 What You Need: